jvanderberg/meditator/readme.md

 This is an app that provides an anchor for unguided meditation.
-It will emit the selected sound on the selected interval, and at the end of the session play the sound three times in succession to signal the end of the session.
+It will emit the selected sound on the selected interval, and at the end of the session play the sound three times in succession to signal completion.

-This helps your relax, not having to worry about when the session ends.
+This helps you relax, not having to worry about when the session ends.
 The sounds in the middle of the interval indicate progress and help to draw you back into meditation and out of stray thoughts.